 Randy Nash, of Cazenovia, was inquisitively pacing through the historic barn in New Scotland, with a flashlight in hand on the afternoon of Friday, Feb.
 21. As Nash waited for Town Board member Dan Mackay to arrive, he quietly sized up the 60-foot wide, 120-foot long and 60-foot tall barn Frank Osterhout built in 1898.

 Inside the LeVie Barn

-Spotlight News toured the LeVie Barn in New Scotland Friday, Feb.
-21, and captured views from the first and second floor of the historic building.
+Spotlight News toured the LeVie Barn in New Scotland on Feb.
+21, 2014, and captured views from the first and second floor of the historic building.
 The Colonie Country Club uses the facility to store maintenance equipment and supplies.
 Randy Nash, of Cazenovia, assessed the barn Friday to determine how relocation efforts could proceed.

 Rain was pouring into the barn through holes in the roof, with the ground outside being a mixture of puddles and ice.
 A sign on the barn warned not to park alongside it, with snow falling more rapidly off the slate roof.
 There is also the risk of a shingle joining the snow in its plummet.

 Light pierced through some holes in the back wall, illuminating sections of the sparsely light structure serving as a storage facility for maintenance equipment and supplies of the Colonie Country Club.
 Some long unused maintenance equipment sat upon the second floor, which requires a ladder to reach.
 The original wooden ladders, stretching up to the ceiling in some spots, were sawed off until the start of the second floor, because kids were getting into the barn at one point and climbing up the rungs.

 Nash has spent the majority of his life inside barns across the state, but the LeVie barn was unlike any historic barn he’s stepped inside.
 Mackay tapped Nash to evaluate how the structure could be relocated and roughly what it might cost.